MrMaximeliom/Ouloug/DAILY_CHANGES.md

 - Resolving bugs related to adding new cities and new states
 - Adding pages of Services and its views
 - Adding change Service Status Logic

+## 2022-3-7
+### Changes

+- Adding pages of Packages and its views
+- Adding change Package Status Logic